burhanahmed1/DSA/README.md

 Given a single link list of size n which is initialized by numbers from 1 to n in random order.
 User deletes four elements at random from list.
 Write a function that finds which elements are missing from the list.

 ## 18. LinkedList_Advanced :
+Implementation of Singly Linked List with some additional functionalities.

 ## 19. MinHeap :